billkenney/update_max3_plus3/readme.md

 for the plus3 run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-plus3.cfg ; mv printer-plus3.cfg ~/klipper_config/config/printer.cfg`. you can skip this step if you have the bltouch

-8. to install the screen firmware (which is not necessary if you've already installed the latest firmware on your printer), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image:
+8. to install the screen firmware (which is not necessary if you've already installed the latest firmware on your printer), run `sudo mv /root/800_480.tft.bak /root/800_480.tft`, restart your printer, you should see a white screen with a progress indicator similar to this image (it could take a few minutes to start, so be patient):

 ![IMG_2028](https://github.com/billkenney/update_max3_plus3/assets/30010560/f5cf29b5-9c42-475f-9e84-a78b302265bf)